evansnyamekye/Capstone-PR/README.md

 # 📖 [Capstone: Project] <a name="about-project"></a>

 **[Capstone: Project]** This is a Capstone project that was developed with HTML5, CSS3, and Javascript.
-This website outlines anlione software development course and various confereces around the globe.
-Portions of the website will give you course categories and materials that will be available during course program.
+This website outlines online software development courses and various conferences around the globe.
+Portions of the website will give you course categories and materials that will be available during the course program.

 ## 🛠 Built With <a name="built-with"></a>